It is in our hands to take advantage of the opportunities and benefits of this process.

 Consequently, we agree that internationalization is as much for our university as for our society.
 However, it is important to make a couple of observations.
 The first is that internationalization is not an objective in itself, but rather it is a means to achieve higher quality teaching, research and transfer.
 The second observation is a question of semantics: is it better to say internationalization OF, WITH or TO instead of internationalization FOR?

 OF: Global internationalization of the URV is not only a part of our institution.
-As John Hudzik, the father of global internationalization theory, says:
+As John Hudzik, the father of comprehensive internationalization theory, says:

 Comprehensive internationalization is a commitment, confirmed through action, to infuse international and comparative perspectives throughout the teaching, research, and service missions of higher education.
 It shapes institutional ethos and values and touches the entire higher education enterprise.
 It is essential that it be embraced by institutional leadership, governance, faculty, students, and all academic service and support units.
 It is an institutional imperative, not just a desirable possibility.